ramyomar22/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-Course of Google Advanced Data Analytics
+A course in Google Advanced Data Analytics.